Skip to Content

 The archway to the stadium

-Each Games had ten judges, selected by a lottery from a pool of wealthy men.
+Each Olympic Games had ten judges, selected by a lottery from a pool of wealthy men.
 They had a special paved area where they sat, though it’s not where you’d expect it to be – rather than on the finish line it’s in the middle of the stadium.
 Because in the original Olympics, it wasn’t about being the fastest or the strongest and coming first.

 All athletes had to be in Olympia 30 days before the Games started.
 They trained, ate, slept and socialised together for all that time – and the judges were watching.
 As well as seeing how good they were at their sport, they were also judging their character.